meznick/chathub/README.md

 - update google meet paths to yours
 - change tg bot token to dev (unique for every developer)
 - change debug flag
+- for development you dont actually need params for building containers